 Hancock, Joseph H., II, “Thanks to Ali Khan and Congratulations to Dr. Ann Paulins,” Fashion, Style & Popular Culture, Volume 8, Numbers 2-3, pp. 151-52, 2021.

-Joseph H. Hancock, II is a known scholar in the area of fashion branding and its function of storytelling.
+Joseph H. Hancock, II is an internationally known scholar in the area of fashion branding and its function of storytelling.
 His research explores mass fashion and lifestyle merchandising using three intersecting themes: identity, cross-cultural encounters and everyday practices.
 These themes are the core of fashion and dress: as an everyday individual and social project, and as a system in which people and clothing globally circulate.
 The performance of identity, social practices such as shopping, and the movement of commodities that create and transfer cultural meanings.
+He is an expert in the area of mass fashion and marketing on a global scale focusing on diverse and historically marginalized consumer markets.

 Principal Editor, Fashion, Style & Popular Culture (Intellect Books, Bristol, UK)